Doha-Helmaoui/A-Friendly-REPO/README.md

 :star: [Doha helmaoui](https://github.com/Doha-Helmaoui), Hi  there	(・∀・)ノ ``This is an example``

-:star: [Mosaab belk](https://github.com/mosaab001), Have a nice day ❤️
+:star: [Mosaab belk](https://github.com/mosaab001), Have a great day ❤️